Table of Contents

 Supporting Link: http://icea.org

-Action Activities: La Leche League (LLL) hosts support group meetings in more than 1,200 locations throughout the U.S., serving over 72,500 mothers.
+Action Activities: La Leche League USA (LLL USA) hosts support group meetings in more than 1,200 locations throughout the U.S., serving over 72,500 mothers.
 LLL meetings help women learn about breastfeeding, prepare for a good start, and overcome common challenges.
-In addition, LLL Leaders respond to over 157,000 requests for information each year and LLL USA holds over 100 breastfeeding conferences, providing families and the general public with breastfeeding education.
+In addition, LLL Leaders respond to over 157,000 individual requests for information each year.
+LLL USA hosts breastfeeding conferences across the country, providing families and the general public with breastfeeding education.
+The weekly blog, New Beginnings, has over 10,000 subscribers in addition to being posted on the LLL USA Facebook page with over 360,000 followers.

 Action Activities: Lamaze International childbirth classes help pregnant women and their partners make an informed decision about breastfeeding and offer resources to help mothers and their families meet their breastfeeding goals.
 Breastfeeding topics are integrated throughout Lamaze classes in addition to online resources to support breastfeeding, including Healthy Birth Practice #6: "Keep mother and baby together: It's best for mother, baby, and breastfeeding."
 Lamaze also provides a weekly pregnancy e-newsletter to prenatal and early postpartum women which includes breastfeeding information.